Vision and visual skills play a critical role in athletic performance.

 VISUALIZATION - the ability to "picture in your mind" how a properly executed movement will look and feel.

+Dr Savedoff is a consultant to the Syracuse University Department of Sports Medicine.
 For those athletes who have difficulties with these vision skills, sports vision training can help "level the playing field".
 For those with good vision skills, sports vision training enhancement can provide that "extra edge" needed to separate you from your peers.